box/developer.box.com/content/guides/applications/custom-apps/app-approval.md

 A semi-automated process for app approval is available in the developer console.

-Head over to your application in the [developer console][devconsole] and select the "General" link from the left sidebar in your application and scroll down to the "App Authorization" section.
+Go to your application in the [developer console][devconsole], select the "General" link from the left sidebar in your application and scroll down to the "App Authorization" section.

 <ImageFrame border width="400" center>